barrucadu/memo.barrucadu.co.uk/memos/masks-of-nyarlathotep.markdown

 - Roger Carlyle had a poor reputation amongst the investors, and the company's fortunes have picked up since Erica took over.

 - Hypatia Masters was a socialite from a wealthy family who dated Roger, she was known amongst amateur circles as a skilled photographer.

 - Jack "Brass" Brady, Roger's bodyguard and manservant, was a condemned man saved by Roger's lawyers, who became incredibly devoted and loyal to his saviour.

 - He only knew Sir Aubrey Penhew by reputation, and that Dr. Robert Huston was a psychoanalysist favoured by Erica Carlyle.

+### 25th of January, 1925

-Two days later (the 25th), you returned to the Carlyle estate, this time not hiding your car behind a hill, and were ushered into a reception hall to meet Erica Carlyle.
+You returned to the Carlyle estate, this time not hiding your car behind a hill, and were ushered into a reception hall to meet Erica Carlyle.
 After introductions, she led you to a sitting room and you talked about Roger.

 She told you that Roger had been having bad dreams for several months before the expedition, waking screaming.
 He refused to discuss these